+• Inspectional services (inspections at sewage treatment facilities, review of subdivision plans, etc.)

+Describe:

-• Inspectional services (inspections at sewage treatment facilities, review of subdivision plans, etc.) Describe: • Work with DPW departments or other local or state officials to address stormwater systems, clogged culverts, or other areas identified as man-made mosquito problem areas Describe: • Work with groups as described above on long term solutions?
+• Work with DPW departments or other local or state officials to address stormwater systems, clogged culverts, or other areas identified as man-made mosquito problem areas

+Describe:

-Describe: Conduct or participate in any cooperative research or restoration projects?
-Describe: Participate in any state/regional/national workgroups or panels, or attend any meeting pertaining to the above?
-Describe: Work on any biological control projects, such as enhancement of habitat for native predators, release of predatory fish or invertebrates, etc.?
-Describe: CHILDREN AND FAMILIES PROTECTION ACT (CFPA) Is your program impacted by the CFPA?
-Yes If yes, please explain: Throughout the Districts service area, NCMCD has approximately 225 schools and 250+ day cares that must comply with this law.
+- Work with groups as described above on long term solutions?
+Describe: - Conduct or participate in any cooperative research or restoration projects?
+Describe: - Participate in any state/regional/national workgroups or panels, or attend any meeting pertaining to the above?
+Describe: - Work on any biological control projects, such as enhancement of habitat for native predators, release of predatory fish or invertebrates, etc.?

+Describe:

+CHILDREN AND FAMILIES PROTECTION ACT (CFPA)

+Is your program impacted by the CFPA?
+Yes

+If yes, please explain: Throughout the Districts service area, NCMCD has approximately 225 schools and 250+ day cares that must comply with this law.
 Each school/day care has been located either through parcel maps, when available, or through geocoding, combined with aerial photography.
 These properties are excluded from routine applications.
-The exclusion zones are clearly marked on the ULV route maps that are posted on the districts website in an effort to keep the public informed of the exclusionary status of these areas Describe any difficulties you have had with the implementation of your program due to the CFPA, please elaborate here: Comments: NATIONAL POLLUTANT DISCHARGE ELIMINATION SYSTEM (NPDES) PERMIT PROGRAM Did your program report any adverse incidents during this reporting period?
-No If yes, please list any corrective actions here: GENERAL COMMENTS Please add any comments here for topics not covered elsewhere in this report:
+The exclusion zones are clearly marked on the ULV route maps that are posted on the districts website in an effort to keep the public informed of the exclusionary status of these areas.

+If you have data on compliance rates with the CFPA within your program area, please list here:

+Describe any difficulties you have had with the implementation of your program due to the CFPA, please elaborate here:

+NATIONAL POLLUTANT DISCHARGE ELIMINATION SYSTEM (NPDES) PERMIT PROGRAM

+Did your program report any adverse incidents during this reporting period?
+No

+If yes, please list any corrective actions here: